 The overall crime rate in Copake is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-The education level of Copake citizens is a little higher than the average for US cities and towns: 21.18% of adults in Copake have at least a bachelor's degree.
+The population of Copake overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Copake, 21.18% have at least a bachelor's degree.

 The per capita income in Copake in 2022 was $43,566, which is upper middle income relative to New York and the nation.
 This equates to an annual income of $174,264 for a family of four.
 However, Copake contains both very wealthy and poor people as well.